Jeff Molina

-Jeffrey Molina (born July 17, 1997) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+Jeffrey Molina (born July 17, 1997) is an American mixed martial artist who formerly competed in the Flyweight division of the Ultimate Fighting Championship (UFC).

 Background

 Molina was born in Lakewood, New Jersey.
 He attended Olathe South High School, where he participated in wrestling.
 He started training MMA at age 14, coached by Jason High and LC Davis.
 In 2017, he began training with James Krause at Glory MMA.

 Mixed martial arts career

 Early career

-Molina began his professional after a successful 9-0 amateur career.
+Molina began his professional after a successful 9–0 amateur career.
 His professional debut took place on Jun 2, 2017 at VFC: Fight Night Harrah's 5, where he lost the bout to Steven Merrill via rear-naked choke in the first round.
 He rebounded at VFC 58, where he submitted Delfino Benitez via rear-naked choke in the first round.
 Molina would go on to lose his next bout against Nate Smith via close split decision at Victory FC: Fight Night Coco Key.
 Afterwards, Molina would go on to win his next 4 bouts via stoppages, before appearing at LFA 76, submitting Chauncey Wilson via rear-naked choke in round one.
 Molina would go on to submit Kenny Porter via arm-triangle choke at FAC 2.

 Molina was invited to Dana White's Contender Series 30 on August 25, 2020, where he faced Jacob Silva, winning the bout via unanimous decision and earning a UFC contract.